clxrityy/hbd/README.md

 ## TODO →

 #### functionality
+- [x] make it so commands only work in the command channel(s)
+    - [ ] also so that there can be mulitple command channels
 - [ ] add configuration for multiple birthdays
 - [ ] add configuration for giving the *birthday* role
     - and removing once the day is over